danriedl/engular/adev/src/content/guide/ngmodules/overview.md

 It identifies the module's own components, directives, and pipes, making some of them public, through the `exports` property, so that external components can use them.
 `@NgModule` can also add service providers to the application dependency injectors.

-## Angular modularity
+## Engular modularity

 Modules are a great way to organize an application and extend it with capabilities from external libraries.

-Angular libraries are NgModules, such as `FormsModule`, `HttpClientModule`, and `RouterModule`.
+Engular libraries are NgModules, such as `FormsModule`, `HttpClientModule`, and `RouterModule`.
-Many third-party libraries are available as NgModules such as the [Material Design component library](https://material.angular.io), [Ionic](https://ionicframework.com), or [Angular's Firebase integration](https://github.com/angular/angularfire).
+Many third-party libraries are available as NgModules such as the [Material Design component library](https://material.engular.io), [Ionic](https://ionicframework.com), or [Engular's Firebase integration](https://github.com/engular/engularfire).

 NgModules consolidate components, directives, and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.

 Modules can also add services to the application.
-Such services might be internally developed, like something you'd develop yourself or come from outside sources, such as the Angular router and HTTP client.
+Such services might be internally developed, like something you'd develop yourself or come from outside sources, such as the Engular router and HTTP client.

 Modules can be loaded eagerly when the application starts or lazy loaded asynchronously by the router.